-13. HB 124 impedes the League's mission.
-By making it harder for young people to vote, HB 124 impedes the League's mission of increasing voter turnout and making elections more free, fair, and accessible to Idahoans regardless of age.
-It will force the League to divert resources toward re-training its volunteers, which includes spending money and time updating training materials and literature.
-The League will also have to spend time and money re-educating voters about HB 124.
+14. HB 124 and HB 340 impede the League's mission.
+By making it harder for young people to register and vote, HB 124 and HB 340 impede the League's mission of increasing voter turnout and making elections more free, fair, and accessible to Idahoans regardless of age.
+HB 340 also impedes the League's mission by making registration harder for voters who are housing insecure, who are houseless, and who have disabilities.
+Altering the proof of residency requirements in this manner will disproportionately affect these populations.
+This will force the League to divert resources toward re-training its volunteers, which includes spending money and time updating training materials and literature.
+The League will also have to spend significant time and money re-educating voters about HB 124 and HB 340.
 These efforts must occur in the coming months because of the time it takes to create and distribute training materials, as well as develop training, in time for the next election.

-14. Defendant Phil McGrane, the Secretary of State, is Idaho's chief election officer and is responsible for obtaining and maintaining uniformity in the application, operation, and interpretation of election laws.
+15. Defendant Phil McGrane, the Secretary of State, is Idaho's chief election officer and is responsible for obtaining and maintaining uniformity in the application, operation, and interpretation of election laws.
 Idaho Code § 34-201.
 In carrying out these responsibilities, Secretary McGrane has the duty of preparing and delivering to election administrators written directives and instructions relating to election law.
 Id. § 34-202.
 Secretary McGrane is named as a Defendant solely in his official capacity.